Career Development Timeline for 1Ls

 • Schedule an appointment with your primary counselor.

-• Begin work on your cover letter and resume.
+• Begin drafting your cover letter and complete updates to your resume.

 • Attend lectures, programs, and events on campus on subjects that interest you.